 - Feed rate?
 F=: Traverse speed of the rotary axis during automatic positioning.
-Input range: 0 to 99999.999 - Setup clearance? (incremental value): The TNC positions the tilting head so that the position that results from the extension of the tool by the set-up clearance does not change relative to the workpiece.
-Input range: 0 to 99999.9999
+Input range 0 to 99999.999 - Set-up clearance? (incremental value): The TNC positions the tilting head so that the position that results from the extension of the tool by the safety clearance does not change relative to the workpiece.
+Input range 0 to 99999.9999

-Please note that the setup clearance in Cycle 19 does not refer to the upper edge of the workpiece (as is the case in the fixed cycles) but rather to the active datum.
+Please note that the set-up clearance in Cycle 19 does not refer to the upper edge of the workpiece (as is the case in the fixed cycles) but rather to the active datum.